Watts-College/crj-507-spring-2025/index.md

 We will use a custom textbook for this course.
 Visit the [**Course Textbook**](https://jacobtnyoung.github.io/sna-textbook/) to review the materials that pertain to this course.

 In addition to the required reading, the instructor will supplement these with journal articles.
-These will be made available in the course shell.

 ## C. Course Grading System for Assigned Work & Final Projects